ash0080/gun.doc.cn/Semantics.md

 Example of conflict:
 - _Node_ can refer to a node in a graph, a node in a network, or node as in NodeJS.
+- _Set_ can refer to a set as in a subset, or the act of setting something in place.

 Therefore, please conduct your language with the following semantics:
 - **Group**, is an unordered collection of finite things.